Permian Basin Foot and Ankle

 Podiatrist Foot & Ankle Surgeon & Board Certified Podiatrist located in Odessa, TX & Midland, TX

 Ingrown toenails are common and often painful.
-At Permian Basin Foot and Ankle, with locations in Odessa, Midland, and Pecos, Texas, Justin Brown, DPM, Joseph Morgan, DPM, Jordan Womack, DPM and their team are well-equipped to treat any foot and ankle problem, including ingrown toenails.
+At Permian Basin Foot and Ankle, with locations in Odessa, Midland, and Pecos, Texas, Justin Brown, DPM, Jordan Womack, DPM and their team are well-equipped to treat any foot and ankle problem, including ingrown toenails.
 If your ingrown toenail is causing you pain or is infected, it may need expert intervention.
 If so, call the office nearest you or book an appointment online today.

 An ingrown toenail is a condition affecting the toenail, usually on the big toe, where the nail grows into the soft tissue surrounding the nail bed.
 This can be painful and can cause greater complications like infection, if not treated properly.

 When you have an ingrown toenail, the area around the toe may have:

 These symptoms may indicate that the ingrown toenail is infected or has a high potential of getting infected.
 They may need to be treated to prevent a more severe infection from setting in.

 There are several reasons why your toenail may not have grown correctly.
 These causes may make getting an ingrown toenail more likely or may make you more susceptible to getting an infection with an ingrown toenail: